ferrocene/ferrocene/src/values-and-objects.rst

 .. rubric:: Legality Rules

 :dp:`fls_awpw61yofckz`
-A :t:`temporary` is an anonymous :t:`object` that holds the result of some intermediate computation.
+A :t:`temporary` is an anonymous :t:`variable` produced by some intermediate computation.

 .. _fls_gho955gmob73: